tobybessant/terrain-generation/README.md

 Noise-based terrain generation is very popular, however I have made an effort to make my program unique where possible.
 The main features that differentiate my program from other programs are the ability to 'fly' through the terrain, this allows the user to see their terrain from many different angles / perspectives.
 Secondly, I believe my 'island-ification' functionality is fairly unique, having defined my own curve function to lower vertex heights depending on their distance from the centre.

 ## What I Started With
-This project started from a new/blank project, not related to my previous Model Loader submission.
+This project started from a new/blank project.
 The only resource pulled across / not originally written for this submission was the module-provided sample ShaderLoader code, to load my simplified shaders into a shader program.